codeigniter4/shield/docs/2 - quickstart.md

 ## Check If a User Has Permission

-When you need to check if a user has a specific permission, you want to check both within the groups they are a part of, as well as any specifically assigned to them, you should use the `can()` method on the `User` entity.
+When you need to check if a user has a specific permission use the `can()` method on the `User` entity.
+This method checks permissions within the groups they belong to and permissions directly assigned to the user.

 ```php
 if (! auth()->user()->can('users.create')) {